 The Foundation conducts business with the Campaign for Equal Justice, a related party organization which also funds organizations that provide legal assistance to low income individuals.
 The Foundation's president or designee serves on the board of Campaign for Equal Justice.
-The Foundation's transactions include grant allocations of \$22,500 for both 2018 and 2017, and other expenses of \$-0- and \$900 for 2018 and 2017, respectively.
+The Foundation's transactions include grant allocations of \$30,000 and \$22,500 for 2019 and 2018, respectively, and other expenses of \$1,000 and \$-0- for 2019 and 2018, respectively.

-NOTES TO FINANCIAL STATEMENTS (Continued) YEARS ENDED DECEMBER 31, 2018 AND 2017
+NOTES TO FINANCIAL STATEMENTS (Continued) YEARS ENDED DECEMBER 31, 2019 AND 2018